mattallen-it/iam-infrastructure-labs/Lab-03-Active-Directory-Domain-Setup/README.md

 Active Directory relies on DNS for authentication workflows, making DNS configuration critical for both availability and security.

 Compromise of a domain controller results in full domain compromise, emphasizing the need for strict access control, monitoring, and hardening in production environments.

+Domain controllers must be treated as highly privileged systems (Tier 0) with restricted administrative access and continuous monitoring.

 ---